 The admissions committee takes into consideration your highest test score.
 The Tuck application allows students to report up to two GMAT and/or GRE test scores.
 If you have scored better on one test in the verbal section and better on the other in the quantitative section, we will consider your highest quantitative and highest verbal scores.
 We will not, however, combine scores from different test to create a new total score.
-Please refer to Instructions for applicants for more information.
+Please refer to Instructions for Applicants for more information.

 Your application will not be considered complete without a GMAT or GRE score and percentiles reported on the application.
 We do not allow substitution or replacement of test scores after an application has been submitted.
 We must receive your GMAT® Official Score Report by the application deadline for the round in which you apply.
 Because it can take up to 20 days to receive official scores, you should plan your test date accordingly.
-Please refer to Instructions for applicants for more information.
+Please refer to the Instructions for Applicants for more information.

 Taking and submitting the results for both tests is up to you.
 Submitting both test results does not adversely or positively affect your candidacy.
 If you have taken both tests and wish to include them in your application you must self-report both scores on the application.
 If you submit your application with the results of one of the tests (GMAT or GRE) and later take the other test, you may not add the new score to your submitted application.
 GMAT and GRE test results must not be more than five years old.
 If you have taken the test(s) multiple times please report only the highest two scores for each test.
-Please refer to Instructions for applicants for more information.
+Please refer to the Instructions for Applicants for more information.

 All candidates with a bachelor's degree from an accredited undergraduate institution are encouraged to apply to Tuck.
 There are no minimum GMAT, GRE or GPA scores required.
 Refer to our class profile to see the statistics regarding last year's incoming class.
 However, we encourage you to consider the ranges, not just the averages, to realize the diversity of successful applicants for admission.
-Please refer to Instructions for applicants for more information.
+Please refer to the Instructions for Applicants for more information.

 Tuck seeks applicants who possess outstanding academic abilities.
 The GMAT score is just one of the many criteria we consider.
 When evaluating a candidate's ability to handle the coursework at Tuck, we consider the following: prior academic performance, the results of the GMAT or GRE, results of the TOEFL (Test of English as a Foreign Language™), IELTS (International English Language Testing System) or PTE (Pearson Test of English Academic) (if applicable), the nature of past coursework, and the nature of the applicant's professional experience.
-Please refer to Instructions for applicants for more information.
+Please refer to the Instructions for Applicants for more information.

 No. Tuck seeks qualified applicants from all backgrounds, including those who do not have traditional business experience.
 If you do not have previous exposure to quantitative concepts, we suggest you take classes in the following areas to help prepare for the rigors of Tuck's curriculum: microeconomics, financial accounting, statistics, finance, and Excel.